 Key Population Stats:

-- Population of the South Bend metro area has grown by about 1% since 2012.
+- Population of the South Bend metro area has grown by about 0.19% year-over-year.

 - Between now and 2050 population growth is projected to be 0.9%.

-- South Bend–Mishawaka is the 154th largest MSA in the U.S.
+- South Bend–Mishawaka is the 4th largest city in Indiana.

 - St. Joseph County in Indiana and Cass County in Michigan make up the South Bend MSA.

-- About 68% of the residents in the region are between the working ages of 18 and 64.
+- About 50% of the residents in the region are between the ages of 18 and 59.

 Key Employment Stats:

-- GDP of South Bend–Mishawaka is nearly $15.3 billion, according to the Federal Reserve Bank of St. Louis, and has grown by about 31% over the past ten years.
+- GDP of South Bend–Mishawaka is over $16 billion, according to the Federal Reserve Bank of St. Louis, and has grown by about 47% over the past ten years.

-- Job growth in metropolitan South Bend was 1.1% last year, outpacing the entire State of Indiana.
+- Employment growth in metropolitan South Bend was 2.92% last year.

 - Industry sectors with the largest number of employees include trade and transportation, private education and health services, government, manufacturing, and professional business services.